7Block Labs

 Governance Modules: Implementing On-Chain Voting Safely

-That’s the wrong kind of decentralization.
+That's not the right kind of decentralization.

 Pain